vishvAsa/sanskrit/meta/articles/aklUjkaraH/aklUjkar_dominance.md

 +++
-title = "Sanskrit as a supreme language - AA" unicode_script = "devanagari"
+title = "Sanskrit as a supreme language - AA"
 +++

 "Sanskrit as a supreme language" by Ashok Aklujkar \[[Arch](https://archive.org/stream/paNDit-papers/AklujkarAEarlyHistorySktSuprem#page/n9/mode/2up)\] is a very pertinent read.
 Some excerpts follow, with some added formatting.
-My notes are marked in bold like this: (**KV: …**).
+My notes are marked in bold like this: (**VV: …**).
 The most important section is the one titled: "Emergence of dominance".

 ## History
 - Languages very close to Sanskrit was spoken by nearly ALL classes of people in the first millennium BC \[[Q13](https://www.quora.com/What-percentage-of-people-on-the-Indian-subcontinent-used-or-knew-Sanskrit-during-the-2nd-and-1st-millennium-BC)\].
 "The available evidence, from the earliest Sanskrit plays and other literary works around the time of the Buddha, is that Sanskrit and the early Prakrits were mutually intelligible. ...
 Pāṇini did indeed base his grammar on the speech of the "cultured" or "educated" (śiṣṭa) people, but the fact that his discussion (and the later one of Patañjali) includes idiomatic usage and much slang does indicate it was spoken for all purposes (i.e., including worldly everyday stuff) at least." \[खट्वारूढः, तीर्थध्वाङ्क्षः\]